 First issued as a complete album in book form in 1946, ‘Tintin in the Congo’ features Tintin and his faithful dog Snowy grappling with diamond smugglers and big game hunters.

-A Belgian court reject an attempt by Congolese campaigners a decade ago to have the book banned.
+A Belgian court rejected an attempt by Congolese campaigners a decade ago to have the book banned.
 The judges said it reflected the colonial attitudes of its time and there was no evidence that Herge — who died in 1983 aged 75 — had held racist views.

 Want stories like this in your inbox?